bbc/childrens-games-starter-pack/docs/testing-in-picknmix.md

 1. *Testing/Debugging in iOS*
 Unfortunately there is no way to debug problems within the iOS app due to restrictions/limitations in the Apple development ecosystem.
-Debugging on Android using Chrome is very easy and hopefully (in conjunction with testing on the Web), we will catch most problems that would also effect iOS.
+[Debugging on Android using Chrome][1] is very easy and hopefully (in conjunction with testing on the Web), we will catch most problems that would also effect iOS.

 2. *Status Codes in Android*